RyanGertz/aws-bedrock-invoking-models/README.md

 pip install boto3
 ```

-## Learning Exercises

-1. **Experiment with Questions**: Try asking the AI different types of questions (factual, creative, analytical)

-2. **Compare Response Times**: Notice the difference between the regular function and streaming function

-3. **Modify Parameters**: Try changing `max_tokens` to see how it affects response length

-4. **Add Your Own Function**: Create a new function that asks the AI to explain a coding concept

 ## Important Notes

 - **Cost Awareness**: Each API call to AWS Bedrock costs money (usually just a few cents)
 - **Rate Limits**: AWS has limits on how many requests you can make per minute
 - **Content Policies**: AI models have guidelines about what they will and won't discuss

-## Next Steps

-After mastering this basic example, you can explore:
-- Building a chatbot with conversation memory
-- Creating a web interface for your AI
-- Comparing different AI models
-- Adding image generation capabilities

 ## Getting Help